 Counseling is an empowering relationship between you and a professional.
 It is designed to help you gain strategies to overcome obstacles and personal challenges you may be facing.

-Your counselor will help you identify solutions to problems, help you improve communication and coping skills, and strengthen self-esteem.
-They cheer your progress and help you make permanent behavior changes.
+Your counselor will help you identify solutions to problems, help you improve communication and coping skills, and strengthen your self-esteem.
+They cheer on your progress and help you make permanent behavior changes.

 Do I Need Therapy?

 Many people refuse to see a therapist because they don’t want to tell a stranger about their problems.
 Believing they can figure it out themselves they set out to find the solution before they even know all the questions.
 They may find their answers but could have cut the length of time it took by half if they had talked it out and received feedback.